Skip to main content

 We are pleased to offer a selection of postgraduate taught modules from the MSc in Environmental Design of Buildings, a programme which is accredited by the Chartered Institute of Building Services Engineers (CIBSE).

-The modules offered are suitable for professional architects, engineers, building technologists, or those working in environmental design who are wanting to upskill or further their career, and who are happy to study alongside full-programme MSc students.
+The modules offered are suitable for professional architects, engineers, building technologists, or those working in environmental design who want to upskill or further their career, and who are happy to study alongside full-programme MSc students.

 The distance learning programme with the Welsh School of Architecture is well-tailored to suit the needs of those learning away from Cardiff.
 I particularly like the fact that all lectures are recorded, including questions and discussions with the local students.
 This means that I don't miss out on course content, but allows me to cover all of the material in my own time, at my own pace.
 The staff are very supportive and offer support through online tutorials and Skype calls.
 I have also been able to engage with other distance learners and also local students through group work, using Skype and also through the online tutorials.